 If you have a felony or child abuse conviction

-Students who have a felony or child abuse conviction are advised that their prior criminal history may impede their ability to complete the requirements of the MPH program.
-If you have concerns about this, you are advised to contact the MPH program director or dean of Decker College of Nursing and Health Sciences.
+If you have a felony or child abuse conviction, you are advised that your prior criminal history may impede your ability to complete the requirements of the MPH program.
+If you have concerns about this, contact the MPH program director or dean of Decker College of Nursing and Health Sciences.
 You are required to report felony convictions while enrolled in the Master of Public Health program as it may affect your progression and ability to be placed in community agencies.